 This one may be 50/50 because many parents find their diaper bag to be indispensable.

 But if there are other things you’d rather include on your baby registry, you may want to skip the diaper bag, especially as many parents find that a handbag or backpack does the job just as well and are items they already own.

 6. Baby Blankets

-Next up on our list of what to not put on a baby register is baby blankets.
+Next up on our list of what to not put on a list is baby blankets.

 There is no denying that babies need a range of blankets, but the thing is you’re probably going to receive many as gifts from friends and family.

 That’s why if you look in the closet of most babies, you’re likely to see 10-20 blankets that don’t get used.

 It’s also worth noting that according to the AAP, babies should not sleep with a blanket in their bassinet or crib until they are at least 12 months old to reduce the risk of suffocation or SIDS, so you will not need to use a blanket in your baby’s crib for at least one year.

 Soft or stuffed toys and loveies are another type of item that you are likely to be gifted by many people once your baby is born.

 Most babies have baskets full of stuffed animal toys, and a lot of the time they prefer to only play with their favorites, so for this reason they are another type of item to leave off your baby register.